ExceptedPrism3/LinkedIn-Skill-Endorser/README.md

 5. Sit back!
 A box will appear in the bottom-right corner showing you the endorsement progress.
 6.  *Important*: After the script finishes, perform a **Hard Refresh** (`Cmd+Shift+R` or `Ctrl+F5`) to verify that endorsements were saved.
 If some are missing, simply re-run the script.

+## 🤝 Contributing

+Contributions are welcome!
+If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## ⚠️ Disclaimer

 This script is for educational purposes only.
 Use it responsibly.
 LinkedIn's Terms of Service prohibit automated scraping or interaction.